-Journals such as “Nature” or “PLOS One” have reported on studies with inadequately characterised or poor-quality biomaterials, which often led to unreproducible research results [Simeon-Dubach et.al., Freedman et.al.].
+Journals such as “Nature” or “PLOS One” have reported on studies with inadequately characterised or poor-quality biosamples, which often led to unreproducible research results [Simeon-Dubach et.al., Freedman et.al.].
 As a result, numerous projects based on these research results – including those involved in drug development – were unusable and led to enormous time and financial losses.

-A high quality of the biomaterials and their associated data is essential to achieve reliable and reproducible scientific results.
-To ensure this, all sub-processes within a biobank such as acquisition, processing, storage and dispensing of biomaterials must be thoroughly documented to be comprehensible in the long term.
+A high quality of the biosamples and their associated data is essential to achieve reliable and reproducible scientific results.
+To ensure this, all sub-processes within a biobank such as acquisition, processing, storage and dispensing of biosamples must be thoroughly documented to be comprehensible in the long term.
 A sustainable quality assurance is a basic prerequisite for every biobank, which needs to be guaranteed by an implemented quality management system.